-Biden travels to Europe on 1st overseas trip in office
+Biden opens overseas trip declaring ‘United States is back’

-WASHINGTON (NewsNation Now) — President Joe Biden departs for Britain on Wednesday on his first trip abroad since taking office, an eight-day mission that ends with a summit with Russia’s Vladimir Putin.
+The president’s first stop was a visit with U.S. troops and their families at Royal Air Force Mildenhall, where he laid out his mission for the trip.

+“We’re going to make it clear that the United States is back and democracies are standing together to tackle the toughest challenges and issues that matter the most to our future,” he said.
+“That we’re committed to leading with strength, defending our values, and delivering for our people.”

-Biden’s first stop late Wednesday will be an address to U.S. troops stationed in Britain, and the next day he sits down with British Prime Minster Boris Johnson.
+On Thursday, Biden will sit down with British Prime Minister Boris Johnson.
 The two men will meet a day ahead of the Group of Seven leaders’ summit.

-NewsNation will livestream Biden’s remarks to the U.S. troops in the player above.

 The G-7 summit is expected to be dominated by vaccine diplomacy, trade, climate and an initiative for rebuilding infrastructure in the developing world.
 U.S. officials see that effort as a way to counter China’s growing influence.